CADLabs/ethereum-economic-model/README.md

 ## Experiments

+The [experiments/](experiments/) directory contains modules for configuring and executing experiments, as well as performing post-processing of results.

-The [experiments/](experiments/) directory contains different experiment templates which are used in the Jupyter experiment notebooks in the [notebooks/](notebooks/) directory to answer research questions and perform scenario analyses.
+The [experiments/templates/](experiments/templates/) directory contains different experiment templates which are used in the Jupyter experiment notebooks in the [notebooks/](notebooks/) directory to answer research questions and perform scenario analyses.

 See the [experiments/README.ipynb](experiments/README.ipynb) notebook for a walk-through of how to configure and execute an experiment.